techborder/wp/wp-content/themes/spasalon/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@version 1.5.2
+1. Remove all debug log errors.
+2. the_title replaced by the tag get_search_query in the search.php
+3. All placeholder text translated int he comments.php.
+4. Pot file updated.
+5. Fixed all monster widgets styling issues.
+6. Woocommerce styling issues fixed.
+7. All the scripts of the option panel renamed and prefixed with the theme name.
+@version 1.5.1.1
+1. New screenshot added.
+@version 1.5.1
+1. sidebar managed properly.
+If no widget added than page automatically goes to full width.
+2. Default widgets removed from sdiebar.
+3. Banner configuration module added.
+With this you can edit banner content in category,archive,404,search and tag templates.
+4. Strings added in the pot files.
+@version 1.5
+1. woocommerce support added
+2. Sidebar formatting issues fixed.
+3. other formatting managed.
+4. sidebar managed
+@Version:1.4.4.7
+1. Tag-Line of Pink-Banner else text removed .
+@Version:1.4.4.6
+1. Comment Date Function Used.
+@Version:1.4.4.5
+1. All files Properly Indented.
 @Version:1.4.4.4
 1. Comment Time Function Changes used-> comment_time()
 @Version:1.4.4.3